amazingsammed/flutter_orm_sql/README.md

 It is in it's *initial stage*, do not expect much now.

 # Main idea behind
- * write your own custom schema in dart;
+ * Write your own custom schema in dart;
- * use `dart run` to generate the schema file
+ * Use `dart run` to generate the schema file
- * initial your database based any query started
+ * Initial your database based any query started
- * enjoy your coding
+ * Enjoy your coding

 # Main query style to be implemented